PhDinTimeManagement/HKPolyU-COMP4423-CV-GrpProject-Object-Detection-Counter/Development_Record/Dataset Versions/Dataset_V3_V4/Dataset_V3_V4_README.txt

 Used in 4.29

-V3 Contains with augmented 300*70%*3 Photos
-V4 Contains with augmented 400*70%*3 Photos
+V3 contains with augmented 300*70%*3 photos for model training V4 contains with augmented 400*70%*3 photos for model training

 ***Important Update***
 Why we have Dataset version 4?